pohsuntw-lab/asns-public-definition/README.md

 **Evidence before inference.
 Replay before trust.**

-ASNS is an evidence-first architecture for industrial AI.
-It turns physical-world signals into traceable, replayable, and verifiable time-series evidence before the data is used by AI.
+ASNS (AI Sensory Neural System) is an evidence-first architecture for industrial AI.
+It structures channel identity, time semantics, acquisition state, source lineage, and configuration context at or before database ingestion, turning physical-world signals into traceable, replayable, and verifiable time-series evidence before the data is used by AI.

+Rather than relying solely on post-ingestion structuring in SCADA, historian, ETL, or industrial data-platform workflows, ASNS preserves evidence context from the acquisition boundary.

 > AI needs more than data.
 It needs evidence.